biolab/orange3/.github/ISSUE_TEMPLATE.md

 This is an issue template.
 Please fill in the relevant details in the sections below.

-Wrap code and verbatim terminal window ouput into tripple backticks, see: https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code -->
+Wrap code and verbatim terminal window output into triple backticks, see: https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code -->